 Counterfeits of Colombian currency can be more common than counterfeits of currency in many other countries.
 So, we recommend not exchanging money on the street in Colombia, as counterfeit currency can sometimes be experienced in Colombia.

 In stores in Colombia you will see frequently see clerks verifying currency by looking at security features on notes.
-And I have seen clerks catch counterfeits at least 20 times in the past 10 years during my travels in Colombia and over seven years living in Medellín.
+And I have seen clerks catch counterfeits at least 20 times in the past 10 years during my travels in Colombia and over eight years living in Medellín.

-I have even received counterfeits four times in the past seven years.
+I have even received counterfeits five times in the past eight years.
 I luckily caught these twice and exchanged the fake 20,000-pesos notes I received for real bills.
 The two counterfeits I caught were both old 20,000-pesos notes.
 One I received at a bar in Cartagena and the other at a small shop in Medellín.
 These were fairly easy to identify as the notes didn’t have any texture and were obvious counterfeits.

 Another counterfeit I didn’t catch was a new 20,000-pesos note I received last week in change one day while out shopping at several small shops in Medellín.
 This was a better counterfeit that I didn’t find out about until I used it at an Exito the following day and the clerk identified it as a counterfeit.

 The most common counterfeit currency in Colombia are reportedly the 20,000-pesos and 50,000-pesos notes plus the 100,000-pesos note.
 Also, the 1,000-pesos coin has been counterfeited.